GrammaticalFramework/gf-eclipse-plugin/README.markdown

 - Use GF Shell from within Eclipse
 - Auto-completion for declared identifiers
 - Background compilation (shallow) using project builder
-- Full support for _Open Declaration_ (F3)
+- Support for _Open Declaration_ (F3)
+- Code generation for new languages in application grammars

 ### Near-term

+- Built-in library browser (in particular for GF resource grammar library)
 - Inline documentation for function calls, overloads
 - Quick-fix suggestions for syntax and naming errors
 - Code generation for concrete/instance modules
-- Code generation for new languages in application grammars
 - Grouping of concrete syntaxes by language, fast switching and linked navigation
-- Built-in library browser (in particular for GF resource grammar library)

 ### Long-term goals